Xenoxido/RVA/README.md

-# MOV_proyecto_final
+# RVA_proyecto_final
- MOV final project using Unity and Vuforia
+ RVA final project using Unity and Vuforia